dynastyprocess/apps/README.md

 Branches:

-- Production <- the production branch
+- Master <- the production branch
-- Devel <- the main development branch
+- Dev <- the main development branch